safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 For more reading about consensus using close groups rather than a blockchain, it's worth reading [Consensus Systems](https://blog.maidsafe.net/tag/consensus-systems/) on the maidsafe blog.
 It's also worth reading about [Disjoint Groups](https://github.com/maidsafe/rfcs/blob/master/text/0037-disjoint-groups/0037-disjoint-groups.md).

+Another important development to understand is how to balance the conflicting goals of 'easily starting a node' and 'enforcing security against group targeting'.
+This is described in the [Node Ageing RFC](https://github.com/maidsafe/rfcs/blob/master/text/0045-node-ageing/0045-node-ageing.md), and depends on the [data chains feature](https://github.com/maidsafe/rfcs/blob/master/text/0029-data-chains.md/0029-data-chains.md).
+These two ideas work together to form an additional layer of security to the close group consensus algorithm.

 In the same way the blockchain was the key innovation that allowed the realization of bitcoin, close group consensus is the key innovation that allows safe to provide the same functionality but with vastly improved efficiency.

 [Back to Table Of Contents](#blockchain_toc)